 2 boxes bowtie pasta (Al Dente)

 Cook pasta according to box directions (don’t forget the salt), drain, run under cold water until pasta is cool.
 While pasta is cooking combine dry packet, sour cream, mayo and milk, stir until smooth.
 Take 10 shrimp and dice them, add them to sauce.
 Add remaining full shrimp.
 (I set aside a few to put on the top of the dish for presentation).
 Add peas, carrot, and red pepper, stir until all ingredients are coated.
 Add cooled pasta.
 Stir.
-Add paprika for color and decorative shrimp.
+Add paprika for color and decorative shrimp and dill if it is to your taste.

 I cook pasta al dente because it absorbs the sauce and gets more tender as it sits.